 Once the cost of service by class was determined, the water and wastewater COS based rates were developed based on the existing rate structure.
+The water rate structure is a water budget based rate structure based on tiered usage.
 The wastewater fund follows a uniform rate structure, with a monthly service charge that varies by meter size.
 This section presents the results of the rate development for water, water resources, wastewater, and stormwater enterprise funds.